exclaves/exclaves.github.io/_posts/2016-07-30-retrospective-backpacking-food.md

 ---
-title: Hindsight: packing for a six day backpacking trip
+title: Hindsight -- packing for a six day backpacking trip
 ---

 This seems like an incredible quantity of food.
 Is this really what two people eat?
 I guess on a normal day I don't exert as much physical effort as our calorie plan is anticipating.